angular/angular/aio/content/guide/template-syntax.md

 #### *ngFor with _trackBy_

-The `NgFor` directive may perform poorly, especially with large lists.
+The `NgForOf` directive may perform poorly, especially with large lists.
 A small change to one item, an item removed, or an item added can trigger a cascade of DOM manipulations.

 For example, re-querying the server could reset the list with all new hero objects.